venkatbiyyapu/QA-Bot-Rag/README.md

 - Ensure that your environment variables are correctly set before running the application.
 - The application relies on external APIs (Gemini and Pinecone) for embeddings and vector storage, so make sure your API keys are valid and have the necessary permissions.

----

-Let me know if you need any further changes!